 So the judgment that fell on Israel for the crime at Calvary and judgment that has raged for all these centuries will suddenly end.
 And the very crime at Calvary becomes the means of their salvation.
 Is it a true salvation?
 Sure.
 They will throw away their idols, in verse 2.
 They will remove unclean spirits and false prophets.
 They will literally execute anybody who's a false prophet.
 We know that it's a real salvation because they will love truth, hate error, love righteousness, hate sin.

 "Then the Lord my God will come."
-This is also peril in Revelation 19 when Christ comes out of heaven on a white horse with all those in white garments with Him.
+This is also paralleled in Revelation 19 when Christ comes out of heaven on a white horse with all those in white garments with Him.
 There's no light.
 Revelation 6 describes that when everything goes dark in the universe and the blazing light of glory is Christ coming down.
-"It is a unique day," verse 7, "which is known to the Lord.
-It's not day, it's not night.
-And when He comes, living waters will flow out of Jerusalem, half of them toward the eastern sea, the other half toward the western sea."
-It'll be in summer as well as winter, the millennial earth isn't going to have the defined seasons.
+"It is a unique day," verse 7, "which is known to the Lord.”
+It's not day.
+It's not night.
+And when He comes, “living waters will flow out of Jerusalem, half of them toward the eastern sea, the other half toward the western sea."
+It'll be in summer as well as winter.
+The millennial earth isn't going to have the defined seasons.
 And there's going to be water everywhere.

-Verse 9, "The Lord will be king over all the earth.
+Verse 9: "The Lord will be king over all the earth.
 In that day, the Lord will be the one and only and His name the one and only."
-Verse 11, "The people will live in it.
+Verse 11: "The people will live in it.
 There will be no more curse."
 There's the key.
 It takes us right back to where we started in Deuteronomy 28 with the promise of curses.
 They're living the curse.
-The come to salvation, no more curse.
+They come to salvation, no more curse.
 No more curse.
 Everything's going to be holy folks.

 It has to be Israel.
 "Then the Lord your God will restore you, have compassion on you, gather you from the peoples where the Lord your God has scattered you.
 From the ends of the earth the Lord will bring you back and bring you into the land and circumcise your heart and the heart of your descendants to love the Lord your God with all your heart, with all your soul in order that you may live."
 That's what Paul called life from the dead.
 "And the Lord then will inflict all these curses on your enemies.
 And you will obey the Lord and observe His commandments.
 This the Lord will do."